rcl-ssl/docs/workloads/vm.md

 ---
 title: Azure Virtual Machines
-description: Using RCL SSL to create and install SSL/TLS certificates
+description: Using RCL SSL to automatically create, install and renew a SSL/TLS certificates in an Azure Virtual Machine
 parent: Workloads
 nav_order: 1
 ---